Information Theoretic Lower Bounds for Information Theoretic Upper Bounds: Setup and Main Results

 \begin{theorem} For every $0<\epsilon<1/54$ and algorithm $A$, with sample complexity $m(\epsilon)$, there exists a distribution $D$ over a space $\Z$, and loss function $f$, $1$-Lipschitz and convex in $w$, such that, if $|S|\ge m(\epsilon)$ then:

 \end{theorem} \cref{thm:main} accompanies the upper bound provided in \cref{eq:xu} and shows that, while the generalization gap is bounded by the mutual information, the mutual information inversely scales with the optimality of the true risk.
-Taken together, for any algorithm with non-trivial \emph{true risk}, the information theoretic bounds are non-vacuous only when the sample size scales with the dimension.
-Indeed, either $m(\epsilon)=\Omega(\sqrt[5]{d}/\epsilon)$, (and then, trivially, the sample complexity of the algorithm scales with the dimension) or, via \cref{eq:main}, we obtain dimension dependent mutual information, and in turn, \cref{eq:xu} is non-vacuous only if the sample is larger than the dimension. \ignore{ \cref{thm:main} is an immediate corollary of the following slightly stronger version: Recall that a function $f$ is called strongly convex if $f-\frac{1}{2}\|w\|^2$ is convex (see \cite{hazan2016introduction}).
+Taken together, for any algorithm with non-trivial learning guarantees, there is at least one scenario where it must carry a dimension-dependent amount of information on the sample or require a large sample.
+Indeed, either $m(\epsilon)=\Omega(\sqrt[6]{d/\epsilon^5})$, (and then, trivially, the sample complexity of the algorithm scales with the dimension) or, via \cref{eq:main}, we obtain dimension dependent mutual information, and in turn, \cref{eq:xu} is non-vacuous only if the sample is larger than the dimension.

+The first inequality is standard and follows from standard chain rule argument (see e.g. \cite[proposition 2]{bu2020tightening}).
+The second inequality lower bounds the information with the individual samples.
+Recently, \cite{bu2020tightening} obtained a refined bound that improves over \cite{xu2017information} by bounding the generalization with the information between the individual samples and output. \cref{thm:main} shows that the individual sample bound of \cite{bu2020tightening} can also become dimension dependent. \ignore{ \cref{thm:main} is an immediate corollary of the following slightly stronger version: Recall that a function $f$ is called strongly convex if $f-\frac{1}{2}\|w\|^2$ is convex (see \cite{hazan2016introduction}).
 Similar to the standard sample complexity, we will say that an algorithm has sample complexity $m_{s}(\epsilon)$ w.r.t strongly convex functions, if for every distribution $D$ supported on strongly convex functions we have that if $|S|>m(\epsilon)$:

 \begin{theorem} For every algorithm $A$, with sample complexity $m_s(\epsilon)$ with respect to strongly convex functions, there exists a distribution $D$ over a space $\Z$, and loss function $f$, $O(1)$-Lipschitz, strongly convex in $w$, such that for every $\epsilon<1/54$, if $|S|\ge m_s(\epsilon)$ then: